 Welcome to the Berkshire West Autism & ADHD Support Service.

-The service provides advice, workshops and courses for children and young people aged up to 25 who are autistic or have ADHD – or are waiting for assessment – and their families.
+The service provides advice, workshops and courses for the families of children and young people aged up to 17 who have possible or confirmed autism and/or ADHD.
+Help for over-18s is available from the Berkshire Adult Autism Support Service.

-The service is a partnership between Autism Berkshire and Parenting Special Children, delivering services on behalf of the Buckinghamshire, Oxfordshire and Berkshire West NHS Integrated Care Board, which serves the Reading, Wokingham and West Berkshire council areas.
+The Berkshire West Autism & ADHD Support Service is a partnership between Autism Berkshire and Parenting Special Children, delivering services on behalf of the Buckinghamshire, Oxfordshire and Berkshire West NHS Integrated Care Board, which serves the Reading, Wokingham and West Berkshire council areas.
 Please note that you must be registered with a GP surgery in the Berkshire West NHS area to be supported by this service – click here for a list.

 You can contact the service or request places at workshops and on courses at any time using our online referral form*, by email at contact@autismberkshire.org.uk or calling 01189 594 594 (option 1) – please include a daytime phone number in your message, so our team can get in touch.